 English to Children

 TESOL Canada is a membership-based TESOL & ESL Standards Accreditation Organization.
 Training the TESOL Trainers is through TCCT Diploma Standard.
 ESL Teachers are certified using the Foundation or the Advanced TESOL Standards.
-Special Interest Groups SIGs are concentrated on Teaching Academic English TAE, Business English TBE, Academic Subjects TAS, or Teaching English to Children TEC.
+Special Interest Groups SIGs are Teaching Academic English TAE, Business English TBE, Academic Subjects TAS, and Teaching English to Children TEC.
 All programs are available in English, French, Spanish, Arabic, Chinese, Japanese, and Korean.

 TEC- TEACHING ENGLISH TO CHILDREN – (TFC (EFE), TSC (EESN), TAC, TCC)